 The appearance of the Holy Spirit as a dove resting in the Son reveals that Christ bears the seal of the Spirit’s presence, the manifestation of God and the One who makes it possible, the subject and the object of the divine image.
 So Christ is born through the work of the Spirit, is the bearer of the Spirit, and works through the Spirit himself.
 Christ came into the world so that the Spirit could be fully manifested.

 Read also: The true meaning of the TAU cross.

 One of the oldest festivals in our church is Baptism (“Epiphany”), also known as the “Feast of Lights.”
 We don’t know when this great holiday came into being, but in any case, it happened after Easter, the most important Christian holiday, celebrated on January 6 by all Christians.

-The Old and New Testaments, water is an element of regeneration of creation, and through his Baptism, Jesus sanctified the nature of water.
+In the Old and New Testaments, water is an element of the regeneration of creation, and through his Baptism, Jesus sanctified the nature of water.
 The Epiphany manifests the three aspects of the Trinity: the Son is baptized in the Jordan by John, the Holy Spirit descends upon Jesus in the form of a dove, and the Father in heaven declares him to be his Son.

 Read also: Who guards the gates of Heaven?

 Why is the Feast of the Baptism of the Lord also called Epiphany?

 Catholics celebrate Epiphany on 6 January, symbolizing the announcement of Christ’s birth to the Magi, who brought him gifts of gold, myrrh, and frankincense, while the Orthodox celebrate the baptism of the Saviour in the waters of the Jordan by St John the Baptist.